 • Remain alert to surroundings.
 Be aware of distractions, as they may be opportunities for pickpockets.

 • Know your stop.

-• If you are staying at a hotel, have them call you a taxi, rather than waive one down on the street.
+• If you are staying at a hotel, have them call you a taxi, rather than wave one down on the street.

-• Use taxies from a taxi stand where possible.
+• Use taxis from a taxi stand where possible.
 Typically only registered operators may use a taxi stand.

 • Keep your belongings at your side or feet.
 If you need to exit quickly they will be easily accessible.

-• If in an emergency situation, leave the bags.
+• If in an emergency, leave the bags.
 You can run faster without it and items can be replaced.

 • Check the Identification of the driver before getting in.
 It should be prominently displayed in the vehicle if it is a legitimate taxi.